Bearspaw South Feeder Main Improvements Project

 A tunnel construction technique used to construct pipe underground.
 It includes a micro tunnel boring machine that creates the tunnel and then pipes are inserted behind the machine.
 This construction technique has been used by the water utility for other large diameter pipes, including the Inglewood Sanitary Trunk crossing of the Bow River and Nose Creek Sanitary trunk adjacent to Deerfoot Trail.

-Can you provide details on the upcoming feeder main projects?
+Can you provide details on other feeder main projects?

 The North Calgary Water Servicing Project will provide partial system redundancy to the Bearspaw South feeder main.
 It will also provide redundancy to six other feeder mains.
 This project will be complete by 2028.

-Crosstie Feeder main: This project will improve the redundancy of the feeder main network in NE Calgary and improve system pressures in Saddle Ridge, Taradale, Martindale and Falconridge.
+Crosstie Feeder Main Project will improve the redundancy of the feeder main network in NE Calgary and improve system pressures in Saddle Ridge, Taradale, Martindale and Falconridge.
 This feeder main extends along Country Hills Blvd from Coventry Hills Blvd to 60th Street NE and will be constructed by 2029.